top of page

 My assumptions

-• Puppies require a lot of attention at their early stage of development, and proper training is essential to help them get through a healthy and happy puppyhood and become well-rounded adults
+• Puppies require a lot of attention at their early stage of development

 • There is too much information online and it is difficult to tell which are good or bad

-• They are looking for the most effective, efficient, and low-cost(both in time and money) way of training their puppies
+• First-time paw-parents are looking for the most effective, efficient, and low-cost(both in time and money) way of training their puppies

 Learning the user